vspaceone/hackerjeopardy/GAME_LOGIC_ANALYSIS.md

 - `buttonsActive`: Legacy field (not actively used)
 - `activePlayer`: Currently active player with timer
 - `activationtime`: When player became active (for potential future use)
+- `hadIncorrectAnswers`: Boolean indicating if any incorrect answers were given
+- `scoreChanges`: Array tracking all score modifications during question lifecycle (for reset functionality)
+- `resetTimestamp`: Timestamp when question was last reset (for visual feedback)

 **Player Object:**
 - `id`: Unique identifier (1-4)